A tender, flavorful juicy turkey burger recipe made with the best seasoning then topped with mashed avocado, tomato and caramelized onions.

 - Form ground turkey into 4 burger patties and place them in the fridge for 10 minutes to firm up a bit.

 - In a hot skillet, add olive oil.
-Cook turkey patties on medium-high heat for 7 minutes on each side, or until cooked through.
-Transfer to a plate.
+Cook turkey patties on medium heat for 5-7 minutes on each side, or until cooked through and the internal temp should be 165°F. Transfer them to a plate.

-- To assemble, add mashed avocado on toasted buns, tomato slice, turkey burger, then top with caramelized onions.
+- To assemble, add mashed avocado on toasted buns then add tomato slices, turkey burgers, and top with caramelized onions.
 Serve and enjoy!